Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 These moths feed on many plants, including trees, shrubs, flowers, and grasses.

-They are types of moths in North Carolina also known to feed on vegetable crops like beans, corn, and tomatoes.
+They are moths in North Carolina that feed on vegetable crops like beans, corn, and tomatoes.

 Although they don’t cause significant crop damage, they can still be considered a nuisance since they often congregate in large numbers and may be difficult to manage.

-The best way to get rid of them is to use insecticides specifically made for moths or to keep the area clean and free of potential food sources.
+The best way to eliminate them is to use insecticides specifically made for moths or to keep the area clean and free of potential food sources.

 8. Saddled Prominent Moth